AbhayShaw0301/FlixGpt/README.md

 - Update Profile API call
 - BugFix: Sign Up User Display Name and Profile Pic Update
 - BugFix: If user not logged in redirect /browse to login page and vice versa.
+- Unsubscribe to the onauthStateChange callback
+- Added hardcoded values to constant file

 # Features